Historic buildings have their own individuality and soul, and when refurbishing such properties, they should be redesigned sympathetically.

-A listed building may not be demolished, extended, or altered without special permission.
-We can help you in getting one from the local planning authority.
-The council typically consults the relevant central government agency, particularly for significant alterations to the more notable listed buildings.
+A listed building may not be demolished, extended, or altered without a special permission.
+A council typically consults a relevant central government agency, particularly for significant alterations to the more notable listed buildings.
 In England and Wales, a national amenity society must be notified of any work to a listed building which involves any element of demolition.

 Historic & listed properties refurbishments

 We are a proud member of SPAB – the Society for Protection of Ancient Buildings.

 During a refurbishment it is important to keep your eyes open.
 You might discover and retain a piece of history.

 It pays to be careful to retain original plaster features, like this lovely corner feature in the main entrance.

 While refurbishing roof spaces, the existing structure needs to be carefully examined and its state determined.

 VORBILDs design process stages | Planning consultant | Pre-application advice and submission